 Payroll Information for Students Receiving Fellowship, Teaching Assistantship or Research Assistantship Stipends

-Federal law requires that Tulane University verify employment eligibility of all students receiving stipends checks, work-study checks, or any other remuneration from Tulane.
-As a result, in order to receive your stipend payment you will have to complete the “hiring process” and all the documents/forms required for a student starting a new job or paid from the student payroll.
+Federal law requires that Tulane University verify employment eligibility of all students receiving stipend checks, work-study checks, or any other remuneration from Tulane.
+As a result, in order to receive your stipend payment, you will have to complete the “hiring process” and all the documents/forms required for a student starting a new job or paid from the student payroll.
 The Hiring Forms and DETAILED instructions will be emailed from TUCareers@tulane.edu to your Tulane email address or in some cases your personal email address, so please check both addresses.
 These forms will be emailed to you between mid-June and early July.
 If you have not received the forms from TUCareers@tulane.edu by July 10, please check your junk/spam mail and then let me know if you do not have the forms.
-Please do not lose or delete this e-mail.
+Please do not lose or delete this information.
 We suggest you flag it or save it somewhere so you can refer to it easily.

 There are two steps to completing the hiring process:

-The first stipend paycheck for new School of Liberal Arts graduate students will be issued by direct deposit on the second Friday in September if all payroll forms have been submitted on-line by August 20 and the I-9 identification documents have been delivered in person to and verified by the Human Resources office no later than August 23, 2018.
-If your forms are submitted on-line late or your I-9 identification documents are presented to and verified by the Human Resources office after August 23, 2018, your stipend payments are not guaranteed to begin on September 2 and may start on the next pay date, the fourth Friday in September.
+The first stipend paycheck for new School of Liberal Arts graduate students will be issued by direct deposit on Friday, September 2, 2022, if all payroll forms have been submitted online by August 15 and the I-9 identification documents have been verified by the Human Resources/Student Employment office no later than August 19, 2022.
+If your forms are submitted online late or your I-9 identification documents are presented to and verified by the Human Resources office after August 19, 2022, your stipend payments are not guaranteed to begin on September 2 and may start on the next pay date.

-REMEMBER: All students on any type of VISA must check in at the Office of International Students and Scholars to activate their immigration records BEFORE going to Workforce Management with their identification documents.
+REMEMBER: All students on any type of VISA must check in online with the Office of International Students and Scholars to activate their immigration records BEFORE going to Human Resources with their identification documents.

-Be sure you have enough funds available to live until the first pay check in mid-September or the end of September if your forms and documents are submitted after the August deadlines noted in the payroll section above.
+Be sure you have enough funds available to live until the first paycheck on September 2 or September 16 if your forms and documents are submitted after the August deadlines noted in the payroll section above.
 And plan to bring enough funds to cover all initial move-in expenses such as security deposits, electricity and gas deposits, one month’s rent, meals, furniture, etc. We generally suggest you have at least $2,500 available to cover initial expenses.